tomcanham/chronicle-consumer-npm/README.md

 The module defines an event emitter class, and your application subscribes to events of interest.

+Note: this module (by default) uses the yarn package manager (converting to NPM is trivial, however) and uses the Node.js ES6 import format, which requires a more recent version of Node.js

 The consumer process opens a Websocket server on a specified port, and this server accepts only one connection from Chronicle.
 If you need to